 Saturday, June 22, 2013, 10:00 AM through 12:00 PM

 Meet at Normal’s Books & Records, 425 East 31st Street, Baltimore, MD 21218

 Sign up online today!
 Tickets are $10 for Baltimore Heritage members, $15 for non-members

 Although Charles Village is better known for its colorful “painted ladies,” the neighborhood was home to many of the activists and institutions at the heart of the city’s LGBT community in the 1970s and 1980s.
+Historian Richard Oloizia and activists Shirley Parry and Louis Hughes will take us on a walk past local landmarks from the original home of the Gay Community Center of Baltimore, now the GLCCB, to the St. Paul Street church that supported the growth of the Metropolitan Community Church, Baltimore’s oldest LGBT religious organization, and the radical feminist publishers, writers and activists that gave a voice to lesbian authors who might not otherwise have been read.
 Whether you lived this history or are learning it for the first time, this tour is a unique opportunity to explore the places that shaped the growth of Baltimore’s LGBT community and civil rights movement.

 Last season, more than 200 visitors came to admire the wide array of festively decorated historic homes—everything from high Victorians to late Edwardians, flat-fronts to swell-fronts, brick triple deckers to porch-front painted ladies.
 The day was cold and sunny, perfect for brisk walking.
 And there was a lovely dusting of snow left from earlier in the week.
 Home-owners treated guests to cider and cookies.
 Good cheer was abundant.
 Said one home-owner after a hectic day of visitors: “Old house lovers are the nicest people!”
 The House Tour Committee looks forward to putting on another great tour this December!